prosper00/arpeggiator/README.md

 - Incorporated 'synth' library to generate the tones.
 Not working correctly.
 Need to troubleshoot
 - created a Makefile.
 Depends on an arduino-cli tool, and arduino environment. 'make' to compile, 'make flash' to upload.
 See contents for comments.
 - Tidied things up, killed a bunch of cosmetic compiler warnings.
 Added #defines in engine.cpp to select the output method.
+- Amplifier improvements - fix volume control knob, add a LPF to kill the PWM frequencies

 ## Todo:
 - Make the code and library non-blocking, timer/state machine based (remove the use of delay() in engine.cpp )